Scientific Name

 Soil: This plant is not particular about soil pH but requires very porous soil with excellent drainage.
 Use commercial potting soil mixes designated for succulents, or mix your own.

-Temperature: Like most Crassulas, this succulent will tolerate some amount of short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
+Temperature: Like most Crassulas, this succulent will tolerate short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
 C. atropurpurea can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: Avoid overwatering using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
 Reduce watering in winter.
 Potted plants require more frequent watering than those in the ground.